 Your pedicure specialist might even create a schedule for you to follow as per the treatment required.

-For Ingrown Nails
+For Ingrown Toenails

-If you’re prone to getting ingrown nails, it’s best to get bi-monthly pedicures.
+If you’re prone to getting ingrown toenails, it’s best to get bi-monthly pedicures.
 This will ensure your feet get the right care to avoid ingrown nail formation and save you the painful task of removing them every time.